 - 2.2.1 Manage new development in the Upper Lands (see Map 8) by: - a.
 Continuing to restrict residential development in the Limited Use and Recreation area above 1,200 feet; - b.
-Maintaining an overall residential density of 2.5 units per gross acre for undeveloped public and private lands below 1,200 feet; and - c.
+Maintaining an overall residential density of 2.5 units per gross acre for undeveloped public and private lands below 1,200 feet except where additional density is approved within an Area Development Plan that is intended to achieve Policy 2.2.1 c., Policy 2.2.3 b., and/or other objectives (e.g. provision of community amenities/facilities); and - c.
 Varying density within areas and transferring development rights from one area to another to direct development to lands most suitable for development, protect and acquire environmental and recreational assets, and allocate density to achieve neighbourhood focus and identity. - 2.2.2 Prepare Area Development Plans to establish permitted land uses, development criteria, and design controls prior to the subdivision, rezoning and development of land. - 2.2.3 Determine through a planning process, including technical analysis and public input, if there are demonstrable community benefits that would warrant consideration of: - a.
 Any exceptions to the restriction on residential development above 1,200 feet; or - b.
-Any increases to the overall residential density provisions below 1,200 feet. - 2.2.4 Ensure Area Development Plans incorporate (but are not limited to): - An approved area defined by major features that is sufficiently large to permit the proper planning for transportation networks, public facilities and parklands, and comprehensive neighbourhood designs; - b.
+Any increases to the overall residential density provisions below 1,200 feet. - 2.2.4 Ensure Area Development Plans incorporate (but are not limited to): - a.
+An approved area defined by major features that is sufficiently large to permit the proper planning for transportation networks, public facilities and parklands, and comprehensive neighbourhood designs; - b.
 A comprehensive inventory and sieve analysis of the area's terrain and topography, watercourses, habitats and ecosystems (including any species at risk or environmentally sensitive areas), locally important biophysical or natural features, and recreational and cultural features; - c.
 A demonstration of how the analysis of the area is used to identify land use opportunities and constraints, lands that are suitable for development, and lands of particular environmental, cultural or recreational significance that may warrant special treatment or protection (such as watercourse corridor protection); - d.
 A proposed land use plan with types of commercial and housing uses (including rental and non-market), and any lands required for community facilities (including consideration of the need for school sites), that relates the proposed land use to the terrain, including type of development, anticipated site coverage and overall square footage; - e.
 The location and intended function of parks and open spaces (for example, active, passive, preservation) and the use of natural and landscape features (such as watercourse corridors and greenbelts) to frame and connect neighbourhoods and achieve an irregular mountain outline or "soft edge" to development;